JuarezWeitzel/crypto-currency/Cryptocurrency Project/README.md

 The project consists of a web application that provides information about cryptocurrencies.
 The displayed data includes the name of the currency, market value, price, and volume.
 The application also includes a search field to facilitate the location of specific currencies, as well as detailed pages for each currency with more comprehensive information.

-*Note: Some improvements and adjustments were made by me to improve the user experience and further practice the concepts learned.
-These improvements included the use of Styled-Components, the implementation of Dark/Light theme and a translation system on the website from English to Portuguese (Brazilian Portuguese) and vice versa.
-Furthermore, I created a loading component and implemented a ContextAPI for it, providing a smoother experience during content loading.
-These improvements are not present in the course and were implemented by me.*
+*Note: Some improvements and adjustments were made by me to enhance the user experience and further apply the learned concepts.
+These enhancements included the use of Styled-Components, the implementation of a Dark/Light theme, and a translation system on the website, enabling translation between English and Portuguese (Brazilian Portuguese).
+Additionally, I created a loading component and implemented a ContextAPI for it, providing a smoother experience during content loading.
+Moreover, a paging system between the currencies was also implemented.
+These improvements, which were not covered in the course, were implemented by me.*

 ## Technologies Used